xsodus/order-management-system/docs/ORDER_MANAGEMENT_SYSTEM.md

   - Integrate `testcontainers` library for running integration tests with PostgreSQL database
   - Configure tests to spin up isolated Docker containers for testing
   - Ensure tests can run independently of local environment
-- [ ] Update data warehouse by merging lat, long into GEOGRAPHY then query data by using ST_Distance function from PostGIS extension
+- [x] Update data warehouse to query data by using ST_Distance function from PostGIS extension